OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 Another simple interaction that can be pretty useful is `mouseX` and `mouseY` which gives you respectively the x and y current position of the mouse.
 Try to draw a rectangle that follow your mouse using those variables!

-##h) The full monty##
+##h) The full Monty##
-Here is an example of what you can already realise with your skills.
+Here is an example of what you can already realize with your skills.
 Try to understand the code and then mess with it.
-Changes the value, add some more rectangles, play with the colors (create a palette for instance!), try to get rid of the reseting `background(0)`...
+Changes the value, add some more rectangles, play with the colors (create a palette for instance!), try to get rid of the resetting `background(0)`...
 There are many stuff to play with here.

 ```java
 void setup() {